Baaaaam/FCCI/LEXICON.md

 ### Input parameter

-An input factor is not measurable in the real fleet and has to be estimated.
+An input parameter is not measurable in the real fleet and has to be estimated.

 	- Reactivity threshold for maximal burn up
 	- Time steps